JoyfulProgramming/modular_cms/src/index.md

           for your app's health, letting you stay ahead of the game and keep everything running smoothly.
         icon: solid-badge-check
+  - type: FeatureSectionsIcons
+    library: FlowBite
+    heading: The Problems
+    features:
+      - heading: Diagnosing Incidents Takes Hours
+        subheading: >-
+          Ever felt like you're chasing shadows?
+Debugging incidents without observability is just that.
+Imagine it's 2 AM - you're squinting at logs trying to figure out why your app just tanked.
+Not fun, right?
+          Observability transforms your bug hunt into a guided tour.
+No more guesswork, just straight answers.
+And yes, you can actually sleep peacefully at night.
+        icon: solid-clock
+      - heading: App Health Is a Mystery
+        subheading: >-
+          You're driving blindfolded.
+That's you managing a Rails app without observability.
+System health?
+A big question mark.
+CPU spikes, memory leaks, and you’re none the wiser until your app slows to a crawl—or worse, crashes.
+        icon: solid-heart
+      - heading: Improving Performance Is A Wild Goose Chase
+        subheading: >-
+          Performance bottlenecks are sneaky, and without the right tools, they're nearly invisible.
+Trying to connect a profiler to a Rails app in production?
+Good luck with that.
+Even if you can figure out the slow areas of the app, without observability you can't accurately determine **why** they're slow.
+        icon: solid-question-circle
+      - heading: Background Jobs Are A Black Box
+        subheading: >-
+          Those background jobs you rely on?
+They can fail silently and spectacularly.
+Without observability, you won’t know until it’s too late.
+Emails undelivered, reports half-baked—chaos ensues.
+        icon: solid-inbox
   - type: FeatureSectionsCardList
     library: FlowBite
     heading: What Do You Get?